aboerzel/Behavioral-Cloning/README.md

 Since this is a regression problem I used the MSE (Mean Squared Error) loss function ([model.py](model.py) line 220).

-The `STEERING_CORRECTION` is used to adjust the steering angles for the left (+) or right (-) camera images.
+The `STEERING_CORRECTION` parameter is used to adjust the steering angles for the left (+) or right (-) camera images.

-The `STEERING_THRESHOLD` is used to split the driving samples where the car is driving straight ahead or cornering.
+The `STEERING_THRESHOLD` parameter is used to split the driving samples where the car is driving straight ahead or cornering.
 This is needed for the alignment of the data distribution, explained later.

 #### Appropriate training data
-I used the dataset provided by Udacity to train the model, but this data set contains some pitfalls that make it difficult to train a model that lets the car drive a complete lap in the simulator without a breakdown.
+I used the [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity to train the model, but this data set contains some pitfalls that make it difficult to train a model that lets the car drive a complete lap in the simulator without a breakdown.

 A big problem is the extremely uneven number of records in which the car drives straight ahead (steering angle between -STEERING_THRESHOLD and + STEERING_THRESHOLD) versus the data sets where the car is cornering.